anish-narain/bookdepository/README.md

 A. Pre-requisites

-1) Python should be there on machine.
+    a) Python should be there on machine.
 Check by typing:

 ```
 ~ $ python3